 An offshore substation platform and its foundations are being built to collect the electricity from the turbines and transform it to a form suitable for transfer to shore.

 Underground cables will be used to transfer the electricity.
-These will be laid from Bawdsey, under the River Deben and around Ipswich to a new onshore converter station at Burstall, near Bramford.
+These have been laid from Bawdsey, under the River Deben and around Ipswich to a new onshore converter station at Burstall, near Bramford.
 The substation will connect the offshore windfarm to the National Grid.

 The onshore cable route is about 37 km (23 miles) long and is mainly located on farmland with some crossings of public highways, footpaths and bridleways.
-The majority of the route will be constructed using open trench methods, other than at locations where the route must go under a major transport network or natural obstacle, such as the A12 or the River Deben.
-The installation of the cables under these features will require underground drilling.
+The majority of the route has been constructed using open cut methods, other than at locations where the route must go under a major transport network or natural obstacle, such as the A12 or the River Deben.
+The installation of the cables under these features required underground drilling.